africanvisionmalawi/avm-site/src/pages/projects/index.md

   photo: "/img/bicycle-ambulance.JPG"
   url: "/health/bicycle-ambulances/"
   featured: true
-- linkText: 'Building started 2006 We have completed: Three out of four school blocks (which is 6 classrooms) Two out of four teacher''s houses The kitchen and store room The renovation of the pre school.'
+- linkText: Since 2006 we have completed a number of school building projects including a number of school blocks (typically with 6 classrooms) at various locations as well as five teacher's houses, kitchens and store rooms.
+We also build and renovate pre-schools.
   linkTitle: Building schools
   photo: "/img/building-schools.JPG"
   url: "/education/building-a-school-at-masiye/"